Anawalt Logo

 • Easy to peel

-• Fruit ripens early, normally by October, far ahead of cold weather
+• Fruit ripens early, generally by October, far ahead of cold weather

-• Grows six to eight feet tall and six to eight feet tall wide
+• Grows 6 to 8 feet tall and wide

 Navel Orange